Preparing to Teach High School Economics

 Registration for the course is $80 and includes curriculum materials, graduate credits, 48 continuing education units, lunch, and refreshments/snacks.
 Registration is limited to 25.

 All course participants receive a $150 stipend for full participation in the week long course and a $30 stipend for each follow-up workshop.
-10 $250 travel scholarships are available to teachers from high-needs school districts who reside outside the thirteen-county metro area (Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Pierce, Ramsey, Scott, Sherburne, St. Croix, Washington, and Wright) until May 15.
-After May 15, we will release any available scholarships to any teacher who resides outside the thirteen-county Metro area, regardless of whether or not their district is considered high needs.
+10 $275 travel scholarships are available to teachers from high-needs school districts who reside outside the nine-county metro area until May 15.
+That metro area includes the following counties: Anoka, Carver, Hennepin, Pierce, Ramsey, Scott, St. Croix, and Washington.
+After May 15, we will release any available scholarships to any teacher who resides outside the nine-county Metro area, regardless of whether or not their district is considered high needs.
 Scholarships will be assigned in registration order based on information provided during registration.
 Additional travel scholarships of $35 will be distributed for the follow-up workshops to the same group that received them for the initial week-long course.
-For any questions on scholarship eligibility, please contact Andrea Hanson at firstname.lastname@example.org.
+For any questions on scholarship eligibility, please contact Meghan Timmel at email@example.com.

 Cancellation Policy: We require a cancellation notice at least 2 weeks prior to the program date for a registration refund.
 Cancellations made less than 2 weeks from the registered program are not eligible for a refund.
 To offset online administration, $10 of your registration fee is nonrefundable.

-Funds for this project were provided by a grant from the federal Improving Teacher Quality Program (Title II, Part A of the No Child Left Behind Act) administrated by the Minnesota Office of Higher Education.
+Graduate credit summer courses are made possible through a grant from the federal government's Improving Teacher Quality program of the No Child Left Behind Act administered by the Minnesota Office of Higher Education.

 Questions about this or other events?
 Contact us at firstname.lastname@example.org or (612) 625-3727.